6 Financial Terms Every 20-Something Should Know

 Financial advisers, it seems, don’t always agree.
 For instance, there seems to be some difference of opinion regarding when exactly young adults should be expected to understand and manage their own finances.

-“If they are old enough to drink alcohol, get married and drive a car, they should also be old enough to learn to manage their finances,” says Douglas Goldstein, CFP, investment adviser and author of “Rich as a King: How the Wisdom of Chess Can Make You a Grandmaster of Investing.”
+“If they are old enough to drink alcohol, get married, and drive a car, they should also be old enough to learn to manage their finances,” says Douglas Goldstein, CFP, investment adviser and author of “Rich as a King: How the Wisdom of Chess Can Make You a Grandmaster of Investing.”

 Meanwhile, Andrew Meadows, consumer and brand ambassador at Ubiquity Retirement + Savings, gives young adults a pass on financial self-sufficiency until they are done with their education and entering the workforce.
 “It’s when you get your first real job,” he says.

-While Goldstein and Meadows may have slightly different opinions about when young adults should be financially independent, both agree 20-somethings need to be able to speak the language of money to be successful.
+While Goldstein and Meadows may have slightly different opinions about when young adults should be financially independent, both agree that 20-somethings need to be able to speak the language of money to be successful.
 Here are six financial terms every young adult should know before striking out on their own.

 1. Overdraft protection

-When you get a job, you’ll likely need a checking account, if you don’t already have one.
+When you get a job, you’ll likely need a checking account if you don’t already have one.

 “The various aspects of banking can be a bit confusing and difficult to understand at the beginning,” Goldstein says.